lillithkt/Lilypad/README.md

 - - Adds a now playing integration, which supports time-synced lyrics!
 - Clock
 - - Adds a clock to the chatbox

+## To-Do
+- [ ] Run on android hardware
+- - Currently, there is an [Issue](https://github.com/hoijui/JavaOSC/issues/75) with JavaOSC, which does not let us run on android yet